 - Lifestyle Factors and Stress: Day-to-day stress, suboptimal posture, and repetitive habits (like gum chewing) can create tension in the jaw muscles, heightening the likelihood of TMD.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Grover, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our approach to TMD treatment in Grover, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.

 Diagnosing TMD and TMJ Disorders

 In your initial TMD consultation in Grover, MO, a qualified Grover, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
-The assessment may involve an evaluation of:
+This assessment may include evaluating:

 How Axes Approaches TMJ Treatment in Grover, MO